-- State: - BUSINYS funds for businesses to provide training to workers in specific skills needed for that industry for career growth and increased wages. - Layoff Aversion Training Activities funding to support training needs as part of a businesses layoff aversion strategy. - Management E-learning pilot program funded by Labor Dept. with State Workforce Investment Board- assists in upgrading managers' skills- offers 450 courses in various management topics. - City: - NYC Training Grant The NYC Training Grant program has attracted many positive responses and applications from companies interested in training new and current employees, including businesses in Lower Manhattan.
+- NYC Training Grant The NYC Training Grant program has attracted many positive responses and applications from companies interested in training new and current employees, including businesses in Lower Manhattan.
 As a result, the City has obligated all funds currently available to the program.
-Additional funding may be available in the next year. - On-The-Job Training This program provides reimbursement of up to 50 percent of a targeted new employee's salary during the employee's training period. - Worker Career Centers Training Vouchers Individual training vouchers for up to \$2000 awarded to individuals based on needs and assessment. - Customized Training Contracts NYC Workforce Investment Act (WIA) system through the One Stop can allocate training funding through a contract training that is customized to businesses' specific needs. - Not-for-profits: - Consortium for Worker Education (CWE) has the capacity to design industry-specific training initiatives to meet the needs of its union partners.
-CWE is currently preparing participants for careers in the baking, construction, health care, and child care industries. - September 11th Fund Employment Assistance: Surviving family members and the severely injured (regardless of pre-9/11 employment), and all displaced workers (regardless of immigration status) who lost jobs or experienced severe loss of income between September 11, 2001 and January 11, 2002, and worked South of Canal (or in portions of Chinatown and Little Italy) can receive career counseling, job readiness training, job referrals, English classes, and skills training and income support while in job training.
+Additional funding may be available in the next year. - On-The-Job Training This program provides reimbursement of up to 50 percent of a targeted new employee's salary during the employee's training period. - Worker Career Centers Training Vouchers Individual training vouchers for up to \$2000 awarded to individuals based on needs and assessment. - Customized Training Contracts NYC Workforce Investment Act (WIA) system through the One Stop can allocate training funding through a contract training that is customized to businesses' specific needs.

+• Not-for-profits:

+- Consortium for Worker Education (CWE) has the capacity to design industryspecific training initiatives to meet the needs of its union partners.
+CWE is currently preparing participants for careers in the baking, construction, health care, and child care industries. - O September 11th Fund Employment Assistance: Surviving family members and the severely injured (regardless of pre-9/11 employment), and all displaced workers

+(regardless of immigration status) who lost jobs or experienced severe loss of income between September 11, 2001 and January 11, 2002, and worked South of Canal (or in portions of Chinatown and Little Italy) can receive career counseling, job readiness training, job referrals, English classes, and skills training and income support while in job training.